 Hearing Link Scotland

-We deliver key services such as specialist rehabilitation programmes and one-to-one support through our network of Community Support Volunteers.
+We deliver key services such as group programmes and one-to-one support through our network of volunteers.

 We also deliver community events and provide training to local organisations, to raise awareness of the practical and emotional challenges faced by those living with hearing loss.

 Hearing Link Scotland is a member of the Scottish Council on Deafness (SCoD), which is an umbrella organisation that represents the many agencies and charities that provide support for people who have a hearing loss.

 Support from Hearing Link Scotland

 Members of our Helpdesk Responder Team have personal experience of hearing loss and provide a point of contact for any information or support that you may require.

 They are assisted by our Community Support Volunteers who are located across Scotland and can provide personal and practical advice to support you.

 We also run a number of community events throughout the year.